 Finally, if you’re considering donating furniture, try the Furniture Reuse Network, a UK wide network of social enterprises that aim to maximise furniture reuse.

 DIY – as with traditional removal, if you have the energy and the time, disposing of junk is something you can do yourself.
 Depending on the amount, you can either cram it all into the boot of your car or hire a van to take it to the local dump or alternatively call your local council to arrange a bulky waste collection (often free or heavily subsidised).
 With council collections, remember it typically takes a week or two to arrange and collections tend to be from outside the premises only.

-Skip Hire – a sort of in between solution is to hire a skip.
+Skip Hire – a sort of in-between solution is to hire a skip.
 The skip is dropped off outside the premises and you fill it.
 Skips are charged at a flat rate and require a skip permit (and possibly also a parking suspension) from the council if parked on road.
-Prices vary widely dependent on the skip size and the cost of any permit and parking suspension.
+Prices vary widely depending on the skip size and the cost of any permit and parking suspension.

 And finally, don't forget...

 Be very careful about documents

 Identity theft is a growing problem in the UK – and you should try to protect yourself from this by treating confidential documents carefully.
 If you wish to dispose of bank documents, credit card receipts or health records consider getting a shredder and destroying the documents.